Meddd01/Meddd01/README.md

 Developer | Innovator | Dreamer

 Hello, World!
 I'm Mohammed, a 19-year-old developer and university student passionate about crafting impactful projects and learning cutting-edge technologies.
 My journey has been enriched by collaborations in hackathons, like NASA's Space Apps, where my team proudly earned the Global Nominee title.
-I strive to continually grow, explore new frameworks, and evolve into a well-rounded developer. 🚀
+I strive to continually grow, explore new frameworks, and become a well-rounded developer. 🚀

 <div>